 The average person who hires a fitness trainer is someone over the age of 40.
 Someone in their 40s (or above) usually prefers a fitness trainer who has had some life experiences.
-That’s someone at least in their 30s.

 I know this is true because several people have told me this!
 I remember one client telling me “you were more mature” than the other trainers.
 I don’t know whether that meant I was “old” but, it got me a client!

 So, all things being equal, people who are “older” are more likely to choose a personal trainer who more closely parallels their own life experiences and wisdom.
 This usually only comes with age.

 So what does that mean for the younger trainers?
 Personal trainers who are younger – esp those in their early 20s (and who act it!) – are at a disadvantage.
-They have to work a extra hard to gain the trust of people.
+They have to work extra hard to gain the trust of people.
 Fortunately, there are some pretty easy ways to do this and all boils down to one thing – Be professional.

 Fitness Trainers who are professional in public are judged to be smarter than trainers who bounce around the gym wearing skimpy clothes or who only talk about how much they can bench press.